Peter Falk: Stage career

-Falk's first New York stage role was in an Off-Broadway production of Molière's Don Juan at the Fourth Street Theatre that closed after its only performance on January 3, 1956.
+Falk's first New York stage role was in an off-Broadway production of Molière's Don Juan at the Fourth Street Theatre that closed after its only performance on January 3, 1956.
 Falk played the second lead, Sganarelle.
 His next theater role proved far better for his career.
-In May, he appeared at Circle in the Square in a revival of The Iceman Cometh with Jason Robards playing the bartender.
+In May, he appeared as Rocky Pioggi at Circle in the Square in a revival of The Iceman Cometh directed by Jose Quintero, with Jason Robards playing the lead role of Theodore "Hickey" Hickman.

 Later in 1956, Falk made his Broadway debut, appearing in Alexander Ostrovsky's Diary of a Scoundrel.
 As the year came to an end, he appeared again on Broadway as an English soldier in Shaw's Saint Joan with Siobhán McKenna.
-Falk continued to act in summer stock theater productions, including a staging of Arnold Schulman's A Hole in the Head, at the Colonie Summer Theatre (near Albany, NY) in July 1962, which also starred Priscilla Morrill.
+Falk continued to act in summer stock theater productions, including a staging of Arnold Schulman's A Hole in the Head, at the Colonie Summer Theatre (near Albany, NY) in July 1962; it starred Priscilla Morrill.

 In 1972, Falk appeared in Broadway's The Prisoner of Second Avenue.
-According to film historian Ephraim Katz: "His characters derive added authenticity from his squinty gaze, the result of the loss of an eye ...".
+According to film historian Ephraim Katz: "His characters derive added authenticity from his squinty gaze, the result of the loss of an eye..."
+However, this production caused Falk a great deal of stress, both on and offstage.
+He struggled with memorizing a short speech, spending hours trying to memorize three lines.
+The next day at rehearsal, he reported behaving strangely and feeling a tingling sensation in his neck.
+This caught the attention of a stage manager, who told him to go "take a Valium".
+Only later did Falk realize he was having an anxiety attack.
+He would not go on to perform in any other plays, citing both this incident and his preference for acting in film and television productions.